somatic therapy for women

 It’s a container to explore balancing your doing and your being, your joy and your sorrow, and your needs and the needs of others.

 Therapy is where you can generate compassion and where you can rewire what’s causing you suffering.
-It’s a place to drop into your own wholeness and holy-ness, within.
+It’s a place to drop into your own wholeness and holiness, within.

 Therapy, like life, is an ever evolving process of rebirth.
 And you can think of me as your emotional midwife.